xapi-project/xen-api/doc/content/xapi/internals/certificates.md

 * bundle of public keys from hosts' `xapi-pool-tls.pem`
 * constructed from PEM files in `certs-pool/`
-* `/opt/xensource/bin/update-ca-bundle.sh` generates bundle from PEM files
+* `/opt/xensource/bin/update-ca-bundle.sh` generates the bundle from PEM files
-* used by

 ### `xapi-stunnel-ca-bundle.pem` and `certs/*.pem`